 Even though Austin attracts an influx of talent from other cities and states, the city maintains a strong local talent pipeline.
 The University of Texas at Austin is ranked as a top 10 school in computer science, computer engineering and business by U.S. News and World Report.
 Likewise, graduates of Concordia University Texas possess the knowledge and skills needed to thrive in Austin’s economy.
 Many Austin startups have been founded by the alumni of local schools, and the presence of institutions of higher learning is recognized throughout the community.

 Where to Start?

 The Silicon Hills may never be as prominent as Silicon Valley, but the area should continue to play a leading role in the future of startups.
-Concordia University Texas offers an online B.A. in Business, an online MBA and will soon offer an online B.A. in Computer Science for students seeking a quality education that leads to a successful career in the startup world.
+Concordia University Texas offers an online B.A. in Business, an online MBA and an online B.A. in Computer Science for students seeking a quality education that leads to a successful career in the startup world.
 Discover the possibilities at Concordia University Texas today.